 We can broaden participation in comparative performance monitoring when common metrics are few, targeted to outcomes, easy to collect and proven to matter.
 It’s a good time to make these changes.

-Upcoming webinar: ‘Measuring Citizen Satisfaction’ with NRC President Tom Miller
+Webinar Slides: ‘Measuring Citizen Satisfaction’ with NRC President Tom Miller

 National Research Center, Inc. (NRC) is a leading full-service survey research and evaluation firm focusing on the information requirements of the public sector, including local governments, health care providers, foundations and non-profit organizations.